 Photo by: Abderrahim Chaouni from Pexels

 Half full?
 Or half empty?
 The age-old debate about whether a glass 50 percent full of water is either half full or half empty is not just an interesting personality test.
-It’s surprisingly relevant to the way you interact with kids in your ministries.
+It’s surprisingly relevant to the way you interact with kids in your ministry.

 Do you view your kids as full of problems, or full of possibility?
 Do you see them with strengths to build upon, or weaknesses to compensate for?
 Research conducted by the Center for Youth and Family Ministry (CYFM) confirms the reality that each kid is a mixture of possibilities and problems.
 Through a portion of our Urban Youth Workers in America (UYWA) Study, CYFM took a closer look at the “full-ness” and “empty-ness” of both urban and non-urban youth, confirming what anyone working with kids realizes: below the surface, each is a unique swirling mixture of potential and pain.